Photos Needed

 Deerhound Breeders

 Please make sure you do your research on every breeder before purchasing puppies.
 Pets Place does not take any responsibility for any breeders listed that may not be reputable or up to your standards.
-This is your responsibilty as the buyer to do your research to make sure all appropriate health tests are done..
+This is your responsibilty as the buyer to do your research to make sure all appropriate health tests are done by the person you are purchasing your dog from.

 Return to Breed Profiles